Henry IV, Holy Roman Emperor: First years of majority

-Adalbert of Bremen, in concert with the King's young friend, Werner, abused royal prerogative to seize church property and took bribes for royal appointments.
-They persuaded the King to grant monasteries to the most powerful prelates and princes to appease their envy at their aggrandizement.
-Adalbert's attempts to take possession of Lorsch Abbey by force caused his fall, because the scandal enabled Archbishops Siegfried of Mainz and Anno of Cologne to stage a plot.
-They secured the support of Otto of Nordheim, Rudolf of Rheinfelden and Berthold of Zähringen and convinced Henry to dismiss Adalbert on 13 January 1066.
-Anno regained the King's favour, but thereafter no royal advisors could take full control of state administration.
+Meanwhile, Adalbert of Bremen, acting with Henry's young friend Werner, abused royal authority to seize church property and to accept bribes for appointments.
+They persuaded Henry to distribute monasteries among leading prelates and princes to placate their resentment.
+Adalbert's attempt to take possession of Lorsch Abbey by force proved decisive, as the scandal enabled Archbishops Siegfried of Mainz and Anno of Cologne to organise opposition.
+With the support of Otto of Nordheim, Rudolf of Rheinfelden, and Berthold of Zähringen, they persuaded Henry to dismiss Adalbert in January 1066.
+Anno regained royal favour, but thereafter no adviser exercised comparable control over the government.

-Henry fell unexpectedly ill in the middle of May 1066.
-His sickness was so serious that he was thought to be dying.
-The aristocrats began to seek his successor, but he recovered in two weeks.
-He immediately married his betrothed, Bertha, most probably because the uncertainty about the childless monarch's succession caused widespread anxiety in his realms.
-Late in 1066, Prince Richard I of Capua rose up against Pope Alexander II and invaded Roman Campagna.
-Early in 1067, Agnes of Poitou hurried back from Rome to Germany to persuade her son to intervene on the Pope's behalf.
-Henry ordered his troops to assemble at Augsburg, but Godfrey the Bearded was faster and launched a successful counter-offensive against Richard in June.
-Godfrey's independent act was regarded as an insult to Henry's authority in Italy.

-Adalbert of Bremen's fall had encouraged the Lutici (a pagan Slavic tribe dwelling over the river Elbe) to invade Germany and plunder Hamburg.
-In early 1069, Henry crossed the Elbe to punish the invaders.
-He defeated them, but could not prevent them from launching subsequent plundering raids against Saxony.
+Henry fell gravely ill in mid-May 1066 and was widely thought to be dying, prompting discussion of his succession.
+He recovered within two weeks and soon married his betrothed Bertha, probably to stabilise the political situation.
+Later in 1066, Prince Richard of Capua rebelled against Pope Alexander II and invaded the Roman Campagna.
+Early in 1067, Agnes returned from Italy to urge her son to intervene, but Godfrey the Bearded launched a successful counter-offensive against Richard in June, an independent action resented as a slight to royal authority in Italy.
+Adalbert's fall had encouraged the Lutici, a pagan Slavic people beyond the river Elbe, to raid northern Germany and plunder Hamburg.
+In 1069, Henry crossed the Elbe, defeated them in battle, and temporarily checked their subsequent incursions into Saxony.